 Car - In order to start the hike you will need to drive up to the car park.
 There are other trail options which start from Ilha for example, but they are longer and far more demanding.
 I suggest driving to these remote places only if you are an experienced driver and possess serious clutch skills.

 Water - I had to hike for hours under the strong sunshine.
 Keeping hydrated is key.
-Bring at least 2 liters of water with you for this hike.
+Bring at least 2 litres of water with you for this hike.

 Food - After two hours of uphill hike, I was starving.
 I had a few protein munchies along the trail and two sandwiches once I reached the top.
 Bring nuts and berries with you, they will help you a lot.